-The offshore institution is exempted from all the following taxes: profit tax, industrial tax, and stamp duties.
-In addition, the offshore institution’s managers and specialised technicians (non-Macao residents), authorised to reside in Macao, are exempted from professional tax for the first three years of their employment at the offshore institution.
+The offshore institution is exempted from all the following taxes: complementary tax, industrial tax, and stamp duties.
+In addition, the offshore institution's managers and specialized technicians (non-Macao residents), authorized to reside in Macao , are exempted from professional tax for the first three years of their employment at the offshore institution.

 Projects that are classified as “touristic utility” shall benefit from tax exemptions and reductions as follows:

-The Government Budget of Financial Year 2019, stated the following tax relief measures which are managed by the Financial Services Bureau:
+TAccording to the Law no. 21/2021 - the Government Budget of Financial Year 2022, stated the following tax relief measures which are managed by the Financial Services Bureau:

-Exemption of tourism tax on the services provided by restaurants. ( since 2019; From 2002 to 2018: Exemption of tourism tax on the services provided by luxury, class 1 and class 2 restaurants in group one classification indicated in article 6, and also on proprietary business activities provided by similar business in group one classification of group 1, 2 and 3 hotels indicated in article 5 of the Decree-Law no. 16/96/M. )
+Tourism Tax Exemption of tourism tax on the services provided by restaurants. ( since 2022; From 2002 to 2021: Exemption of tourism tax on the services provided by luxury, class 1 and class 2 restaurants in group one classification indicated in article 6, and also on proprietary business activities provided by similar business in group one classification of group 1, 2 and 3 hotels indicated in article 5 of the Decree-Law no. 16/96/M. )

 Exemption of stamp duty on all admissions of performance, exhibition or any kind of entertainment. ( since 2010 )